Difference Between Bulging Disc and Herniated Disc

 What is Bulging Disc?

-The spinal canal of the human body is stacked up with vertebrae and rubbery discs.
+The spinal canal of the human body is stacked with vertebrae and rubbery discs.
 The condition when these discs are compressed results in a Bulging Disc.
 It is a degeneration related to ageing which continues to show symptoms gradually.

 A bulging disc refers to a condition where a part of the disc in the spine bulges out.
 This situation occurs due to heavy compression of the disc between the bones because of ageing.

 As these bones act as the modes of shock absorption, the damage in them affects the spinal cord too.
-A bulging disc generally occurs at the bottom part of the lumbar spine.
+A bulging disc occurs at the bottom part of the lumbar spine.

 It causes pain in a specific area as well as the spinal cord connected to the nerves.
 The type of treatment depends on the extent of severity and its location.